MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

 ### Deployment process(server)
 - Disable add admin route and seed route from admin router and get all users from user route
+- make npm start script in package.json for **heroku** deployment
+- Remove dotend requirement from server.js for **heroku** deployment

 ### Nest.js entities